atk4/core/docs/factory.rst

 When both seed and defaults are used, then values inside "seed" will have precedence:

- - for named arguments any value specified in "seed" will fully override identical valke from "default"
+ - for named arguments any value specified in "seed" will fully override identical value from "defaults"
- - for constructor argumens, the values specified in "seed" will be passed first, and "defaults" will go after.
+ - for constructor arguments, the values specified in "seed" will be passed first, and "defaults" will go after.

-For arguments that are arrays (e.g. $view->class) value in seed will override value in default and then will be merged with existing property value::
+For arguments that are arrays (e.g. $view->class) value in seed will override value in "defaults" and then will be merged with existing property value::

     class RedButton extends Button {